-As a result of the Lord, Rehoboam, as a young immature king, did evil.
-This is what the Lord is still doing to this day despite what billions of professing Christians may otherwise believe.
+As a result of the Lord’s plan, Rehoboam, as a young immature king, did evil which is still to this day the Lord’s causation despite what billions of professing Christians believe.

 Isa 45:7 I form the light, and create darkness: I make peace, and create evil: I the LORD do all these things.